PabloRiosP/Google2OutlookCSVFix/README.md

 Sorry about my bad English :) and thank you for the feedback.

 This was a quick solution I created to address a specific issue with importing contacts for an enterprise migrating to Outlook.
 That's why it is simple and doesn't create the default `input` and `output` folders, for example.

+## License
+This project is licensed under the terms of the MIT license.
+See the [LICENSE](./LICENSE) file for details.